beelzebielsk/turbo-fiesta/notes.md

 TODO
 ====

-- Change this to a real client-server model.
 - Change the socket communication to support variable-length messages.
 - Work on conversation history and sharing it with users.
 - Work on message ordering.
 What that means, how to enforce it.